skye2k2/movie-picker/README.md

 Features:
 ------
 - "Help me choose" randomly picks a number of filtered results as watching options for you
+- Uses OMDb API to fetch movie posters and descriptions in "Help me choose" mode
 - Utilizes cdnjs.cloudflare.com CDN
 - Falls back to local assets when offline (still need to get CSS to work)
 - Genre inclusion and exclusion
 - Filter feature films or TV series
+- Limit by user or IMDb rating
 - Switch between multiple lists
 - Quick live keyword filtering
 - Ascending/descending sort-ability